iluvjava/Maths/AMATH 584/Stability and Conditioning.md

 And hence, we will know that the discussion of conditioning under the context of linear algebra will be helpfuel here.

 **Note:**
-There are different types of norm which can be used here, and for genericticty, it's not specified here.
+There are different types of norm which can be used here, but it's not specified here.

  ---
 #### Conditioning Under the Context of Linalg

 Now, assume that the matrix $A\in \mathbb{C}^{m\times n}$

-Then, using the defition from above on the general mapping functions, it's going to be
+Then, using the definition from above on the general mapping functions, it's going to be

 $$
 \sup_{\delta x}